browserengineering/book/book/browsersandweb.md

 add more features, improve performance, and keep up with the "web ecosystem"---the thousands of businesses, millions of developers, and billions of users that use the web.
-Every browser has thousands of unfixed bugs, from the smallest of mistakes to the myriad of ways to mix up and mis-match features.
+Every browser has thousands of unfixed bugs, from the smallest of mistakes to the myriad of ways to mix up and mismatch features.
 Every browser has a complicated set of optimizations to squeeze out that last bit of performance.
 And every browser has painstaking, but necessary, work to continuously refactor the code to reduce its complexity through the